Getting started with Elicit

 These additional steps allow you to narrow or broaden your results and extract more meaningful data.
 You can add as many additional steps as you'd like as your research takes you in new directions or uncovers interesting new insights.

 For example, you might start with the Extract Data from PDFs step to bring in papers you already have.
 Then you could add a Find Papers step to discover more papers on your topic.
-You can then select the most relevant papers from both steps to combine into a single table to add columns to extract data, chat with those papers, or summarize the abstracts of those papers.
+You can then select the most relevant papers from both steps to combine into a single table so you can add columns to extract data, chat with those papers, or summarize the abstracts of those papers.